Battle of Calpulalpan: Consequences

-The victory of this battle marked the end of the War of Reform and Conservative caused the disintegration of the army.
-On 25 December at Christmas 1860, General Gonzalez Ortega made his triumphant return to Mexico City in front of 30,000 troops input, thus ending the war with the triumph of liberal side in the War of Reform.
-On January 5 President Benito Juarez entered the capital from Veracruz marking the official end of hostilities.
-However, although they were defeated, the Marquez and Tomas Mejia Cobos general continued to resist in some conservative foci.
-Thus, the secular and republican state said in Mexican history by subjecting the powerful corporations that influenced decisively in the direction of the country: The Church and the Army.
+The victory of this battle marked the end of the War of Reform and the disintegration of the Conservative army.
+On 25 December 1860, General González Ortega made his triumphant return to Mexico City in front of 30,000 troops, thus ending the war with the triumph of the Liberal side.
+On 5 January President Benito Juárez entered the capital from Veracruz marking the official end of hostilities.
+However, although they were defeated, Generals Leonardo Márquez and Tomás Mejía continued to resist in some conservative foci.
+Thus, the secular and republican state prevailed by subjecting the powerful bodies that had previously determined the country's direction: the Church and the Army.